 Growth through acquisition

-In the 1980s, Shell sought to grow through acquisition.
+In the 1980s, Shell grew through acquisition.
 It bought out the remaining 30% shareholding in Shell Oil in 1985 to consolidate its American operations.
-This was a period of consolidation in the industry through mergers and acquisition activity – a necessary move as trading conditions became difficult.
-Shell also sold down its stockpile, anticipating to some extent the coming weakness in the oil price.
+This was a period of consolidation across the industry through mergers and acquisitions, a necessary move in the face of difficult trading conditions.
+Shell also sold down its stockpile, anticipating, to some extent, the coming weakness in the oil price.

 Plummeting oil prices

 In 1986 the oil price collapsed.
-OPEC had lost power in the market place as other non-OPEC sources came on stream, including the North Sea output.
-It had initially tried to ignore price pressures through cutting production but it abandoned this strategy in late 1985 and turned on the taps.
+OPEC lost power in the market place as other non-OPEC sources came on-stream, including output from the North Sea.
+It had initially tried to ignore price pressures through cutting production but it abandoned this strategy in late 1985 and decided to increase production.
 The price fell over the winter from $31 per barrel to $10.

-After years of living with a high oil price, the Group had to adjust to low prices, requiring a change in the way it judged investment projects.
+After years of living with a high oil price the Shell group had to adjust to low prices, requiring a change in the way it judged investment projects.
 The budget was halved within two years: the company had to work much harder to develop new projects more cheaply.
 Intensive research led to huge improvements in drilling techniques such as slim-hole drilling and directional drilling.
-The use of 3D seismic became widespread.
+The use of 3D seismic technology in the search for new oil resources became widespread.